frankheat/offsecnotes/Android/Dynamic instrumentation with Frida/frida trace.md

     [...]
     ```

 2. By using frida.
-E.g. inside frida REPL
+E.g. inside frida REPL:

     ```sh